ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/1_dynamic_memory_allocation.md

 Variables `a` and `b` work fine if they are not needed outside of the function.
 In other words, if the lifetime of the data is equal to that of the function.

-A more complex example shows when this is not the case, and the values live longer than the creating function.
+A more complex example (shown below) demonstrates when this is not the case, and the values live longer than the creating function:

 ```C
 #include <stdlib.h>